Keeping Flocks Healthy

 Some microorganisms (including bacteria) are naturally resistant to certain antimicrobial medicines.
 However, some microorganisms which were originally susceptible to an antimicrobial medicine, such as an antibiotic, can acquire resistance to the medicine through exposure to it.
 Once this happens, this particular antimicrobial medicine may be ineffective in treating an infection caused by that microorganism.

-The chicken industry takes antimicrobial resistance, and its role in preventing it, very seriously.
+The chicken industry also takes its role in preventing antimicrobial resistance development very seriously.

 Australia has a long history of regulatory control over use of antibiotics and other medications in animals, including livestock.
 A diagrammatic timeline of significant developments in the control of use and stewardship of antibiotics in Australia’s animal industries can be found here and above.